wkumari/draft-wkumari-dhc-capport/README.md

 Internet-Draft             DHCP Captive-Portal                April 2015

-   [RFC7227]  Hankins, D., Mrugalski, T., Siodelski, M., Jiang, S., and
-              S. Krishnan, "Guidelines for Creating New DHCPv6 Options", BCP 187, RFC 7227, May 2014.
+       continue until the network changes, or a new DHCP message without the CP is received.

-Appendix A.  Changes / Author Notes.
+Appendix B.  Changes / Author Notes.

    [RFC Editor: Please remove this section before publication ]

+   From 13.1 to 13.2:

+   o  Moved all of the "what an OS could do with this info" to an
+      Appendix, to make it even clearer that this is simply an exxample.

    From -12 to -13.1:

-   There was a Caprive Portal Bar BoF held at the Dallas IETF meeting.
+   There was a Captive Portal Bar BoF held at the Dallas IETF meeting.
    See https://github.com/httpwg/wiki/wiki/Captive-Portals for some details.
 This document was discussed, and I got a fair bit of feedback.
 Incorporating some of this in -13.